What are the opportunities and benefits offered by the Asean community? What is in it for us?

 4. Visa-free travel

 With affordable plane fares, it’s easy to travel these days but better yet if is visa-free .
-As a citizen of the ASEAN, you can travel visa-free to all ten ASEAN Member States, but with limited time period.
+As a citizen of the ASEAN, you can travel visa-free to all ten ASEAN countries, but with limited time period.
 How many countries have you visited?
 Make it part of your bucket list.

 5. Recognition of educational and technical qualifications

 The ASEAN Qualifications Reference Framework (AQRF) supports recognition of educational and technical qualifications across participating ASEAN countries.
 Here is an example.
 If an Indonesian engineer who holds certificate A according to Indonesia Qualification Framework is going to work in Singapore, AQRF will translate this certificate A into certain level in the Singapore qualification framework.
 AQRF is aimed to facilitate free movement of labour in the ASEAN region.
-The first meeting of the AQRF Committee was held in Jakarta, Indonesia from February this year to discuss work plans and priorities for the next two years, including identifying interested ASEAN Member States who will undertake the referencing process to the AQRF.
+The first meeting of the AQRF Committee was held in Jakarta, Indonesia from February this year to discuss work plans and priorities for the next two years, including identifying interested ASEAN countries who will undertake the referencing process to the AQRF.

 6. Mutual Recognition Arrangements (MRA) for ASEAN professionals on the move